mforootan/mforootan.github.io/README.md

 ### Research Data Analysis and Experimental Design Projects
 **Tools**: Excel, VBA, SAS

+- Oversaw 9 research projects, supervising statistical analysis and experimental design.
-#### Highlights: SAS learning [sample scripts](https://github.com/mforootan/SAS_ODS) for experimental design and multivariate analysis.
+- Taught statistics and experimental methodology: See my SAS learning [sample scripts](https://github.com/mforootan/SAS_ODS) for experimental design and multivariate analysis.
+- Developed low-cost protocols to optimize student research budgets.

 #### Highlights: Trends in Breeding and Biotechnology Research: A Review. ([Presentation](https://github.com/mforootan/Academy))

 This report reviews quantitative aspects of scientific research on trees, plants, and rangeland species in Iran, analyzing what has been studied and how.
 Comparing government-funded projects with university dissertations revealed clear differences in priorities: students favor quicker lab-based topics like genetic analysis, while institutions cover broader practical areas.
 Notable gaps were identified, with ecologically and commercially significant species like oak and Damask Rose receiving uneven attention across research domains.
 A panel of experts recommended prioritizing endangered, valuable, and ecosystem-critical species, proposing actions ranging from conservation to stress-response studies.
 The report concludes by calling for better organization of existing findings and a clearer roadmap for future research investment.
 This report was prepared in Persian (with an English translation available in the slideshow notes) and presented at the Research Institute of Forests and Rangelands in Iran in 2009.

-- Oversaw 9 research projects, supervising statistical analysis and experimental design.
-- Taught statistics and experimental methodology: See my SAS learning [sample scripts](https://github.com/mforootan/SAS_ODS) for experimental design and multivariate analysis.
-- Developed low-cost protocols to optimize student research budgets.

 **Key Features**:
 - Multivariate analysis